Universal Church of Miracle Enlightenment

 As Heaven’s peace and joy intensify when you accept them as God’s gift to you, so does the joy of your Creator grow when you accept His joy and peace as yours.
 True giving, then, is creation.
 (W-105.4:1-2) The Bringer of all miracles has need that you receive them first, and thus become the joyous giver of what you received.
 So today we are given to understand the truth that giver and receiver are the same.
 As you receive God’s gifts, it is impossible not to give or share them, as they are universal.
 Think of it like this: If you are standing in the light, as your brother nears you, he also is standing in the light.
 God’s gifts ARE light, so it is impossible not to share them.

 Guilt feelings are the preservers of time.
 They induce fears of retaliation or abandonment, and thus ensure that the future will be like the past.
 God offers you the continuity of a joyous eternity in exchange for guilt.
 When you choose this exchange, you will simultaneously exchange guilt for joy, fear for love, and pain for peace.
-There is no sacrifice except the sacrifice of fear, and is that really a sacrifice for the Son of God?
+There is no sacrifice except the sacrifice of fear, and is that really a "sacrifice" for the Son of God?
+Fear may have rested upon you for a while, but it was never "yours"!

 Christ’s vision is the miracle in which all miracles are born.
 It is their source, remaining with each miracle you give, and yet remaining yours.
 For example, as you give light, you still retain the light as it is only shared by extension; it is not lost.
 It is the bond by which the giver and receiver are united in extension here on earth, as they are one in Heaven.
 (W-159) From you salvation radiates with gifts beyond all measure, given and returned.
 And as you give to your brother, God gives you His blessing and His thanks, which add to the brightness of the gifts.